confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 </div>

 3. Select **Global Access** and then click **Next**.
 4. Copy or save your API Key and Secret somewhere.
-We will need these later on in the lab.
+You will need these later on in the lab.

 > **Note:** Once you close the dialogue, you won't be able to view your API Secret again.
 If you didn't save this somewhere in the previous step, remove the key and create it again this time saving the secret somewhere.